StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ## Parameter Expansion

-[Parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion) in Bash allows you to manipulate variables and perform string operations directly within the shell.
-It offers a wide range of options, including substring extraction, string replacement, and transformations.
+[Parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion) in Bash lets you manipulate variables and perform string operations directly in the shell.
+It supports options such as substring extraction, string replacement, and transformations.

 /// admonition | Guidelines
     type: info

 - **Use Parameter Expansion**: Use parameter expansion for tasks such as string manipulation, default value assignment, and pattern matching.
-- **Limit Use of External Tools**: Minimize the use of tools like `sed` and `awk` for string manipulation unless advanced text processing is required and cannot be handled by Bash.
+- **Limit Use of External Tools**: Minimize the use of tools like `sed` and `awk` for string manipulation unless advanced text processing is required and Bash cannot handle it cleanly.
-    - **Rationale**: While powerful, these tools are often unnecessary for tasks that can be performed efficiently using parameter expansion.
+    - **Rationale**: While powerful, these tools are often unnecessary for tasks that parameter expansion can handle efficiently.

 ///

 /// admonition | Advantages of Parameter Expansion
     type: tip

-- **Streamlined Scripting**: Keeps string manipulations inline and shell-native, simplifying the script's logic.
+- **Streamlined Scripting**: Keeps string manipulation inline and shell-native, simplifying the script's logic.
-- **Enhanced Portability**: Enhances script portability across different Unix-like systems by avoiding dependencies on external tools that may not be available or consistent in functionality.
+- **Enhanced Portability**: Improves portability across Unix-like systems by avoiding dependencies on external tools that may not be available or behave consistently.

 ///